monowai/flockdata.org/README.md

 Note that the user id is 'mike' and the password is '123'.
 This is bodgy configuration stuff hacked in to spring-security.xml.
 I'm sure you'll configure your own lovely security domain, or help me out with an OAuth configuration ;)

 ## Tracking Data
 By default, information is tracked in Neo4J and ElasticSearch.
 You can, at the point of POST, request that the information be only tracked in Neo4j or only ElasticSearch.
-This is down to your usecase.
+This is down to your use case.
 You might be simply tracking event type information that never changes, so simply storing in ElasticSearch is functional enough as the data is not connectable.

 ## Creating Data
 Note that in the examples below, /ab/ is the application context.
 Substitute for whatever context is appropriate for your deployment.